Jonathan-Kris/demo-training-git/README.md

 Dev line 4
 I edit on the Dev Branch

-I want to do pull request
+I am going to demonstrate pull request